igrishaev/virtuoso/README.md

 ## V3 API (current)

+*TL;DR: why making the new API?
+Because unlike v1 and v2, the third version was heavily tested in production.
+It has spotted some weaknesses in v2 but I don't want to introduce breaking changes.
+Thus, it's safer to ship a new module (done right this time, I hope).*

 The `virtuoso.v3` namespace provides a number of functions and macros.
 Most of them mimic their counterparts from the `clojure.core` namespace, but are enforced by virtual threads.